ucla-labx/deeplearningbook-notes/Ch14-Autoencoders.md

 We can use autoencoders to perform a variety of tasks - such as dimensionality reduction.

-If we learn a binary coding, we can use this coding to determine similarity, to do a form of "semantic hashing", where we can use the Levinghstam distance of two codes to determine their similarity.
+If we learn a binary coding, we can use this coding to determine similarity, to do a form of **semantic hashing**, where we can use the Levinghstam distance of two codes to determine their similarity.